5 Min Read

 - Could You Have Issues With Anger?

-Anger is a normal emotion we all have experienced.
-Whether it’s anger at another person for something, or anger over the various injustices in the world, anger is a common human feeling and response.
+We’ve all experienced anger.
+Whether it’s triggered by another person, situation, or the various injustices in the world, anger is a common human feeling and response.
+But does feeling angry mean you have anger issues?

-The there is a difference, however, between occasionally getting angry and having anger issues.
-And for those whose anger goes beyond the occasional, there are some very clear signs that you have anger issues.
+The good news for those whose anger goes beyond the occasional is that there are some very clear signs of anger issues that can help you understand the difference.

-They’re the ones we feel closest to and safest with, so, unfortunately, they’re the ones we’re most likely take our anger out on.
-And for some of us it happens so often that it becomes a problem.
-Regular anger can cause difficulties with relationships, families and jobs.
+They’re the ones we feel most relaxed and safest with, so, unfortunately, they’re the ones we’re also most likely take our anger out on.
+And for some of us it happens so often that it becomes a problem.,

 Who Deals With Anger Issues?

 It's easy to assume that it's just men who have anger management problems.
-While it’s true that men’s anger issues can be more obvious, women are just as prone to having problems with anger too.
+While it’s true that men’s anger issues can be more obvious, women are just as prone to having problems with anger as men.

 How Can You Tell If Someone Has Anger Issues?